 - Resume

-- Design and implement a webpage to create interactive plots for the UW Lidar group using Python and Javascript tools such as Plotly, Bokeh, Holoviz, and/or Flask.
+- Design and implement a webpage to create interactive plots of meteorological satellite data from text files using Python and Javascript tools such as Plotly, Bokeh, Holoviz, and/or Flask.

 Questions?